 The Care Cycle

-In the Netherlands, healthcare accounts for 7% of total GHG emmissions.
-The Care Cycle is a short film that highlights the environmental impact of healthcare.
-Specifically, the film follows the life cycle of a surgical gown.
-Through observational imagery and a poetic voiceover, The Care Cycle traces the geographies of materials across manufacturing, use, and disposal, refiguring the hospital as embedded in planetary systems.
+The Care Cycle is a short film that highlights the environmental impact of healthcare by following the "life cycle" of plastic hospital gowns, from oil extraction to disposal / afterlife.
+Through observational imagery and a poetic voiceover, The Care Cycle traces the geographies of materials across manufacturing, use, and disposal, refiguring the infrastructure of the hospital and medical equipment as embedded in planetary systems.

 Gowns made far away are worn for a moment,